vli0w0/ECON102/MT1 Review Notes.md

   - household production, like preparing meals - underestimate total production and overestimate growth rate
   - underground economic activity
   - leisure time
-  - environmental quality
+  - environmental quality, resources used to protect the environment are valued as part of GDP.
-* Bottom Line
+* Though there are limitations, R-GDPpp remains the most wwidely used indicator of economic well-being.

 #### Business Cycle
 Business Cycle: periodic but irregular up-and-down movement of total production and other measures of economic activity